opensearch-project/documentation-website/_search-plugins/user-behavior-insights/index.md

 User Behavior Insights, or UBI, is a community plugin for capturing client-side events and queries for the purposes of improving search relevance and user experience.
 UBI consists of three components:

 * An OpenSearch [plugin](https://github.com/o19s/opensearch-ubi) that facilitates the storage of client-side events and queries.
-* A client-side JavaScript library that demonstrates how to capture events and send those events to the OpenSearch UBI plugin.
+* A client-side JavaScript library reference implementation that shows how to capture events and send those events to the OpenSearch UBI plugin.
 * An OpenSearch Dashboards plugin that provides access to the collected events and queries for analysis.
 This component is still largely in the design phase.

 UBI is currently only supported in OpenSearch 2.12.0.